Ingredients

 - Flaked sea salt

-Preheat oven to 350°F. Line an 8 by 8-inch pan with aluminum foil and spray with nonstick cooking spray.
+- Preheat oven to 350°F. Line an 8 by 8-inch metal pan* with aluminum foil and spray with nonstick cooking spray.

-Combine butter with sugar and stir until smooth.
-If still very hot, let cool slightly.
+- Combine butter with sugar and stir until smooth.
+Let cool slightly.
 Stir in egg, egg yolk, and vanilla until smooth.
 Add in salt and flour and stir until combined.
 Gently stir in chocolate chips.

-In a microwave-safe bowl combine caramels and heavy cream.
-Microwave in 30 second bursts, stirring between bursts, until mixture is melted and smooth.
+- In a medium microwave-safe bowl, combine caramels and heavy cream.
+Microwave in 30-second bursts, stirring between bursts, until mixture is melted and smooth.
 Be careful not to overheat.

 Can this be doubled and put into a 9 x 13 pan?